Content Type: Gaming Guides

 HIDING INSIDE ROCKS

 Don’t worry if you are taking a little more time gaining levels and do not have any leftover blueprint points.
 Worst comes to worst, finding a large rock node is not too hard.
 If there is a storm warning or you need to evade a predator, simply find a rock that’s taller than you and mine a hole into it that’s big enough to form an entrance.

 A more permanent solution is finding a cave.
 There is enough space inside even a small cave for setting storage, workstations, and a bed to set a respawn point.
 Even if you build your own house as your first shelter, you will eventually want to discover some nearby caves to gather valuable ore.

 Many caves are hidden in a way that makes them blend in with their surroundings, so if you need help finding your first cave we have a guide that will walk you through the process.

 Your hard work has earned you much-needed tools and improved your survival skills.
 Your careful planning has earned you a warm corner where you can hide from the storm and rest through the night.
 Now that your basic needs are met, you are ready to venture deeper into the forest and obtain rarer materials.

 HUNTING DEER AND PREDATORS

-Earlier, in our section on food, we covered the easiest pray you can catch early on: fish, raccoons, and baby deer.
+Earlier, in our section on food, we covered the easiest pray you can catch early on: fish, rabbits, and deer/chamois.
 All of this hunting can be done near your landing zone, where you are unlikely to encounter any predators.
 However, you will eventually want to undertake riskier expeditions deeper into the forest to improve your yields and gain better experience.